dalethestirling/dalethestirling.github.io/_posts/2021-10-13-Lightweight-Kubernetes-Centos-8-Stream.md

 This step can take some time depending on connectivity.

-Once you have pulled the images you can stand-up a Kubernetes cluster using kubeadm to initialise the new cluster.
+Once you have pulled the images you can stand-up a Kubernetes cluster using `kubeadm` to initialise the new cluster.

+{% gist 316eae008bb123b783f90cb5ef8633b0 kubeadm-config.yaml %}

 ```bash
 curl -o /tmp/kubeadm-config.yaml https://gist.githubusercontent.com/dalethestirling/316eae008bb123b783f90cb5ef8633b0/raw/08a76210c9cc5e85e005bf812d731a4fcec24932/kubeadm-config.yaml